Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 ![architecture diagram](/images/high-level-architecture-diagram.png)

-[NB Diagram above is a placeholder, need to swap Cloudant for PostgreSQL and indicate this is not mobile only]

 This solution combines a media server (currently Watson Media) and distributed database service to hold the curated legislative artifacts and the related metadata.

 - The user launches the web app (on either a laptop, desktop, or mobile device) and can view the range of curated legislative artifacts (1).
 The Vue app retrieves these by sending a REST request to the API server, which extracts them (3) from the SQL database.